Army of the Western Garden

-The Army of the Western Garden was an army established in 188 CE during the reign of Emperor Ling in the Eastern Han Dynasty.
+The Army of the Western Garden was a standing army established in 188 in the Eastern Han dynasty during the reign of Emperor Ling of Han.
+It was disbanded in 190.

 History

 Emperor Ling had endowed his brother-in-law, the General-in-Chief He Jin, with much military power.
 In September or early October 188, he established the Army of the Western Garden in the capital Luoyang and appointed eight colonels to command the Army.